MagnusAk78/play_with_microservices/README.md

 allows for decoupling between users actions (commands), system results (events), and database entries (aggregation).
 However, since every action automatically becomes a background task, it results in slower response times for the user.
-Since solving rubik's cubes should be a time sensitive task, this architecure is perhaps the worst example for this sort of appllication, but that was not the point.
+Since solving rubik's cubes should be a time sensitive task, this architecure is perhaps the worst example for this sort of appllication, but that is besides the point.

 ### Features